antman1p/G-Calisher/README.md

 This is a python version of the powershell Mailsniper module Invoke-InjectGEventAPI written by BlackHills Security's Beau Bullock (@dafthack) & Michael Felch (@ustayready)
 ## Why?
 Becasue I'm a MacOS hacker and not everything is effing windows!
+Also, Google STIll, since October 2018 has NOT FIXED THEIR SH**!